Costner pans Baldwin role in oil skimmer company

-NEW ORLEANS (Reuters) - Kevin Costner downplayed fellow actor Stephen Baldwin’s role in a venture that made oil cleanup devices when he testified on Friday in a lawsuit accusing him of cheating Baldwin in a multimillion-dollar deal to sell the devices to BP Plc.
+NEW ORLEANS, June 8 (Reuters) - Kevin Costner downplayed fellow actor Stephen Baldwin’s role in a venture that made oil cleanup devices when he testified on Friday in a lawsuit accusing him of cheating Baldwin in a multi-million dollar deal to sell the devices to BP Plc.

-“I wondered what Stephen Baldwin was doing,” Costner said in his first direct mention of Baldwin since the trial began on Monday in U.S. District Court in New Orleans.
+“I wondered what Stephen Baldwin was doing,” Costner said in his first direct mention of Baldwin since the trial began on Monday.
 “I never saw him do anything.”

 The federal lawsuit brought against Costner by Baldwin and business partner Spyridon C. Contogouris claims Costner cheated them by hiding details about the deal through which BP bought 32 oil and water separation devices developed by a company owned by Costner.